A Penny Well Spent

 ‘No seriously, it looks like he’s dying,’ Faucet said, giving the man a little nudge with his foot.

 Faucet was right.
-The old man’s afternoon of tyranny had taken its toll, and Flush’s outburst had seemingly finished him off.
+The old man’s afternoon of tyranny and the sudden barrage of attacks from the two grime fighters had apparently taken its toll, and Flush’s outburst had seemingly finished him off.

 After a morning of research and phone calls, Captain Clean and HyJean had been able to find someone who knew where Trevor of Trev’s Toilets was.
-He’d abandoned his house and he was currently staying with his wife and kids at his sister’s house on the outskirts of the city.
+He’d abandoned his house and was currently staying with his wife and kids at his sister’s house on the outskirts of the city.
 It had taken some convincing, but he’d finally agreed to speak to them.
-He sat nervously in an armchair, a number of bruises on his face and one on his arm that nobody could see but everyone knew was there.
+He sat nervously in an armchair, a number of bruises on his face and more on his body that nobody could see but everyone knew were there from the way he winced every time he moved.

 ‘Thank you for speaking to us, Trevor,’ HyJean said as she sat down on the sofa.
 Captain Clean preferred to stand, as he’d spotted a tiny ketchup stain on one of the cushions and could not be sure that it was the only one.

-‘Trevor, we’d like to know why you closed down your business so quickly,’ asked the captain.
+‘Trevor, we’d like to know why you closed down your business so quickly,’ asked the captain as he discreetly wiped a gloved finger across a side cabinet to check for dust.

 ‘And if you don’t tell us, we’ll have you arrested and you can tell the police,’ the captain added.